h2non/dployr/README.md

-  -n, --name NAME                  template name identifier to load -f, --file PATH                  custom config file path to load -a, --attributes ATTRS           aditional attributes to pass to the configuration in matrix query -p, --provider VALUES            provider to use (allow multiple values comma-separated) -r, --region REGION              region to use (allow multiple values comma-separated) -v, -V, --version                version
+  -n, --name NAME                  template name identifier to load -f, --file PATH                  custom config file path to load -a, --attributes ATTRS           aditional attributes to pass to the configuration in matrix query format -p, --provider VALUES            provider to use (allow multiple values comma-separated) -r, --region REGION              region to use (allow multiple values comma-separated) -i, --public-ip                  use public ip instead of private ip to when access instances
+      --debug                      enable debug mode -v, -V, --version                version
   -h, --help                       help
 ```